Rangi42/polishedcrystal/README.md

    * Copied trainer levels and rosters from HGSS (but not movesets)
    * Added Bellchime Trail from HGSS
    * Added Elder trainer class from HGSS
+   * Wild Vulpix on Routes 7, 8, 36 (at night), and 37 (at night)
+   * Wild Mankey on Routes 9 and 42
+   * Wild Primeape on Routes 9 and 42
+   * Wild Mareep on Routes 32 and 43
+   * Wild Flaaffy on Routes 42 and 43
+   * Wild Girafarig on Route 43
+   * Wild Remoraid on Route 41 (not Route 44; they belong with Mantine)
 * Customizations:
    * A randomized Wonder Trade Hub replaces the PokéCom Center's Mobile Trade Corner
    * Individual party/day-care icons for each Pokémon